Mad Studies (MSc)

 - Person-centred focus: The course is part of QMU’s Person-centred Practice Framework.
 The Framework offers a person-centred approach to learning, fostered through four processes of engagement: experimentation, collaboration, critical discourse and evidence-informed perspectives.
 Specifically, the MSc course aims to ensure the centrality of mad studies to facilitate learning at master’s level.

-More about MSc Mad Studies and what you will achieve
+Mad Studies (MSc): More information and what you will achieve

 Mad studies is an emerging academic discipline that explores the global knowledge that has emerged from the mad movement.
 This body of knowledge includes the exploration of the dominant understandings of madness.
 It examines individual and collective experiences of madness.
 It offers a critique of the mental health service landscape and the cultural and socio-political responses experienced by the mad community.
 It evaluates activist responses and the creation of mad knowledge and action.